-Titan Arums are only found in the jungles of Sumatra and produce the world’s largest floral structures—imagine rounding a bend in the jungle and encountering a flower taller than you (unless you’re 10 feet tall!).
+Titan Arums (also known as Corpse Flowers) are only found in the jungles of Sumatra and produce the world’s largest floral structures—imagine rounding a bend in the jungle and encountering a flower taller than you (unless you’re 10 feet tall!).
 Of course, they’d be hard to sneak up on when open, as the rotting meat odor coming from the fully open bloom can travel up to a half-mile away.
 It’s no wonder when they bloom in captivity at gardens around the world they draw in admirers who must see (and smell) it to believe this larger-than-life botanical spectacle!
 Titans normally open in the evening and the intense odor only lasts for 12 hours.
 The bloom will stay open (with a much lighter odor) for only 1-2 days.
 The plant must reach 10-15 years of age before it blooms for the first time and then blooms every 3-5 years thereafter.

-Odie’s Second Bloom
+Odie's First Bloom (7/17/2015)

-Rotney the Magnifiscent – First Bloom
+Rotney First Bloom

 Rotney bloomed on May 3rd, 2018.
 At approximately 9:45pm, Orchid Curator Mary Duke attempted hand pollination with pollen from Ohio State University’s “Scarlet.”
 This pollination was not successful.
 However, we were able to collect pollen from the male flowers of Rotney, which were used to pollinate Odie during his second bloom about 3 weeks later, and that pollination WAS successful.
 Over 2,000 people came through McMillan Greenhouse to view Rotney, the third titan arum to bloom in the history of the UNC Charlotte Botanical Gardens.